vladuma/portfolio_admin_aws/README.md

 }\

 # Read from table
-Send GET request to /{stage}/read, with a query parameter "tableName" containing a valid database name.
+Send GET request to /{stage}/read, with a query parameters:
+* to read entire table: "tableName" containing a valid database name.
+* to read a specific item: "tableName" containing a valid database name & "itemId" with a valid item Id.

 # Update table
 Send PUT request to /{stage}/update, with the following body:\